Terenceyuyue/varFEM/README.md

            SOLVE -> ESTIMATE -> MARK -> REFINE

 The newest-node bisection for the local mesh refinement was clearly stated thanks to the smart idea in iFEM.
-The MATLAB codes are in Folder afem.
+The MATLAB codes are in fem/afem.

 ## Multigrid V-cycle method for linear elements